apoc64/PetPicker/README.md

 # PetSwipe iOS

 This app is an iOS swipe based matching app for pet adoption which consumes a Rails API.
 The Rails backend repo is located here: https://github.com/tywestlie/PetPicker.
+The deployed backend is here: https://pet-picker-api.herokuapp.com/

 ## Swift Version